glasPal6/C_Hot_Reloading/README.md

 Hot Reloading is useful in projects where quick iteration is required, such as in game dev where you want to quickly see the outcome of your changes without having to recompile everything.

-The purpose of this is to build a basic Hot Reloading example with raylib.
+The purpose of this is to build a basic Hot Reloading example with raylib, but it can be used in any project, it is just easier to see the changed with a GUI.

-The macros are taken from [Musializer](https://github.com/tsoding/musializer).

 Chechout [Hot Reloading in Zig](https://github.com/glasPal6/Zig_Hot_Reloading) for a zig version.

 ## Build

 To initially run `main`, run the following command:
 ```
 mkdir build
 cd build